 Need Urgent Care?

 We will make every effort to make sure that our patients will be seen as soon as possible.
-There are times when our eye doctors are unavailable or can’t get to your call timely after hours.
+There are times when our eye doctors are unavailable or can’t get to your call timely.
 We suggest if they don’t call you back within 30 minutes then go to the nearest urgent care or emergency care facility.

 Please call Advanced Family Eye Care at 704-822-9920 for further instructions.
 Use your best judgment on urgency, if you feel you need to find the nearest emergency room.